maykinmedia/client-common/docs/cache/functions/cacheSet.md

 `string`

-A key identifying the selection.
+A key identifying the cache record.

 ### value